mell00/bayesBreaks/README.md

 ```

 For a more detailed walkthrough, including visualisations of simulated
-data and posterior breakpoint draws, run the accompanying vignette with
+data and posterior breakpoint draws, please see the accompanying vignette.
-`vignette("bayesBreaks-vignette")`.